 The top 6 reasons cannabis should be legal

 Proponents of cannabis legalisation have several reasons for supporting such reform.
 However, perhaps arguments for legalisation can be simplified with clearer messages.
 Clear messages generally require narrowing the reasons supporting legalisation, and forming a specific framework around those reasons to mount a decipherable argument.

 The following are six of those reasons, selected for their merit to the argument for legalisation.

-A poll commissioned by the New Zealand Drug Foundation (NZDF) found that public support for cannabis legalisation has soared in the past year.
+Recent polls show that support for legalization is declining.
+However, those polls haven’t lasted long enough to be the norm, compared to the increasing support for cannabis ligalization over the years.
+For instance, a poll commissioned by the New Zealand Drug Foundation (NZDF) found that public support for cannabis legalisation soared in 2018 to 2019.
 The poll found 35 percent of New Zealanders want marijuana to be legalised and 32 percent support decriminalisation.
 Up to 67 percent of the 943 eligible voters polled support personal possession; 61 percent support the personal growing of cannabis.
 Support for decriminalising or legalising marijuana for pain relief has increased from 78 percent last year to 87 percent this year.

 Further breakdown of the statistics show increasing support from voters in all parties: